bounswe/bounswe2018group5/README.md

 ### Karpuz Twitter App

 We created some cool features with Twitter API.
+We used [PyCharm](https://www.jetbrains.com/pycharm/) for coding and it provides a standard which is called [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 Note: Please, disable your ad blocker first.